-· · · · · 500 Local experts on old and 500 23 The expert (s) will: new industrial POPs (a) develop comprehensive work plan for reviewing inventory and updating the inventories on POPs industrial 2 chemicals; (b) davalon special inventory forms to facilitate the (b) develop special inventory forms to facilitate the inventory process; (c) assist the laboratory analysis of the collected samples; (d) describe the step-by-step methodology for inventory definition; (e) coordinate the process of data collection; (f) collect available statistical data linked with the new industrial POPs; (g) organize regular meetings with the workgroup(s) members; (h) assess the collected inventory data; (i) create the following inventories: Annex A, industrial chemicals; Annex B chemicals (j) develop action plans on: • Activity: production, import and export, use, identification, labelling, storage and disposal of industrial POPs; • Activity: production, import and export, use, stockpiles and wastes of Annex B chemicals, if used in the country; Activity: register for specific exemptions and the continuing need for exemptions (article 4); • Strategy: identification of stockpiles, articles in use and wastes.
-Local experts on old and 500 23 The expert(s) will: new u-POPs inventory (a) create a plan for estimation of the unintentional new a r or s meentory POPs releases in the selected media (air, water, land , product, residue); (b) collect information on the national technical infrastructure for POPs analysis, handling, transportation, disposal, monitoring capacity and other relevant technical expertise; (c) create a database for potential sources for new unintentional POPs in the country; (d) develop comprehensive work plans; (e) organize regular meetings with the workgroup members; (f) collect data gained through emission estimation; (g) create the following POPs inventories: Releases of Annex C chemicals; Overview of technical infrastructure (h) develop action plans on: • Action plan: measures to reduce releases from unintentional production (Article 5); • Activity: research, development and monitoring (Article 11); • Activity: technical and financial assistance (Articles 12 and 13).
-(AIRCIES 12 and 13).
+T 1 450 20 The england (a):11

+Local experts on old and 450 22 The expert (s) will:

+new industrial POPs (a) develop comprehensive work plan for reviewing

+inventory and updating the inventories on POPs industrial chemicals;

+(b) develop special inventory forms to facilitate the

+inventory process;

+(c) assist the laboratory analysis of the collected

+samples;

+(d) describe the step-by-step methodology for

+inventory definition;

+(e) coordinate the process of data collection; (f)

+collect available statistical data linked with the new

+industrial POPs;

+(g) organize regular meetings with the workgroup(s)

+members;

+(h) assess the collected inventory data;

+(i) create the following inventories:

+Annex A, industrial chemicals;

+Annex B chemicals

+(j) develop action plans on:

+Activity: production, import and export, use,

+identification, labelling, storage and disposal of

+industrial POPs;

+• Activity: production, import and export, use,

+stockpiles and wastes of Annex B chemicals, if used

+in the country; • Activity: register for specific exemptions and

+the continuing need for exemptions (article 4);

+• Strategy: identification of stockpiles, articles in

+use and wastes.

+Local experts on old and 450 22 The expert(s) will:

+new u-POPs inventory 1.50 (a) create a plan for estimation of the unintentional

+new u-1 Of s inventory POPs releases in the selected media (air, water, land

+, product, residue);

+(b) collect information on the national technical

+infrastructure for POPs analysis, handling,

+transportation, disposal, monitoring capacity and

+other relevant technical expertise;

+(c) create a database for potential sources for new

+unintentional POPs in the country;

+(d) develop comprehensive work plans;

+(e) organize regular meetings with the workgroup

+members; (f) collect data gained through emission estimation;

+(g) create the following POPs inventories:

+Releases of Annex C chemicals;

+Overview of technical infrastructure

+(h) develop action plans on:

+Action plan: measures to reduce releases from

+unintentional production (Article 5);

+Activity: research, development and monitoring

+(Article 11);

+Activity: technical and financial assistance

+(Articles 12 and 13).

+1

-Expert on socio-economic assessment 400 10 The expert will gather information and should assess socio-economic implications on new POPs use and their health and environmental effects related to new POPs exposure and summarize the findings in a comprehensive report.
-International 2.000 Expert on new POPs management 3,000 5 The expert will: (a) assist in the assessment of national institutional capacities for POPs management, national POPs legislative, regulatory and enforcement capacities, national POPs socio-economic/health/environmental impacts; socio-economic implications of POPs reduction/elimination and POPs monitoring and research and development capacity; (b) provide relevant training and advice to the task teams and review documents and reports; c) assist in development of criteria for prioritizing POPs and options for POPs reduction and elimination; (d) provide advice on identifying barriers to the phase-out, reduction, remediation and disposal of POPs and actions to remove them, raising awareness and information exchange mechanisms, necessary capacity-building technology and know- how transfer needs and estimation of investment costs; (e) lead the work to identification of NIP targets, timeframes and indicators; (f) conduct the intial cost estimate for execution.
+Expert on socio-economic assessment International 400 12 The expert will gather information and should assess socio-economic implications on new POPs use and their health and environmental effects related to new POPs exposure and summarize the findings in a comprehensive report.
+Expert on new POPs management 3,000 5 The expert will: (a) assist in the assessment of national institutional capacities for POPs management, national POPs legislative, regulatory and enforcement capacities, national POPs socio-economic/health/environmental impacts; socio-economic implications of POPs reduction/elimination and POPs monitoring and research and development capacity; (b) provide relevant training and advice to the task teams and review documents and reports; c) assist in development of criteria for prioritizing POPs and options for POPs reduction and elimination; (d) provide advice on identifying barriers to the phase-out, reduction, remediation and disposal of POPs and actions to remove them, raising awareness and information exchange mechanisms, necessary capacity-building technology and know-how transfer needs and estimation of investment costs; (e) lead the work to identification of NIP targets, timeframes and indicators; (f) conduct the intial cost estimate for execution.